AmitJoki/Introduction-To-Algorithms/README.md

-# Introduction-To-Algorithms
+# Introduction to algorithms
-Code for algorithms in https://en.wikipedia.org/wiki/Introduction_to_Algorithms in the order of their appearance.
+Code for algorithms in the book [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) in the order of their appearance.

+# Languages currently available:

+* JavaScript
+* Python